 The old deck can be seen in the background.
 Off with the old,

-on with the new.
-The natural wood grain is beautiful.
 These are the new aluminum plates that were made to hold the water pick-up

 brackets.